The Definitive Guide

 CIPS Advanced Certificate

-For: Bachelor's degree holders or those with some procurement exposure.
+For: Entry point for bachelor's degree holders or those with some procurement exposure.

 You learn: Practical procurement operations: tendering, supplier relationships, contract basics.